kiall/android-tvheadend/README.md

 IRC Channel:

-#android-tvheadend on Freenode - not a general support channel, used for chatting with developers around specific bugs etc
+Join #android-tvheadend on Freenode - not a general support channel, used for chatting with developers around specific bugs etc

 ![Screenshot 1](screenshots/TVH-1.png)
 ![Screenshot 2](screenshots/TVH-2.png)